probabilistic-numerics/probnum/docs/source/tutorials.rst

 ProbNum provides a family of linear solvers, which infer either the inverse system matrix or the solution directly, while quantifying their uncertainty. as linear systems appear as (part of) the solution or as intermediate computation during inference or during the training of models.
-ProbNum provides a set linear solvers that infer either the inverse matrix, or the solution vector directly and quantify the uncertainty of the solution.
+ProbNum provides a set of linear solvers that infer either the inverse matrix, or the solution vector directly and quantify the uncertainty of the solution.